How to Build Simple Birdhouses — Easy Step-by-Step Guide

 Should I add a perch to my birdhouse?

-It's generally not recommended to add a perch below the entrance hole.
-Perches can make it easier for predators like squirrels or larger birds to access the nest, posing a danger to the chicks.
+It's generally not recommended to add a perch below the entrance hole of a birdhouse.
+While it might seem like a helpful feature for birds, perches can actually make it easier for predators like squirrels, cats, or larger birds to access the nest, posing a significant danger to the chicks.
+Small songbirds that use birdhouses are perfectly capable of clinging directly to the entrance hole or the wood surface to enter and exit.
+Therefore, omitting a perch is a safer design choice for the well-being of the nesting birds.

 How do I clean a birdhouse?